mNemlaghi/mNemlaghi.github.io/cloud-embeddings/part-two-finetune.md

-# LoRA fine-tuning a pre-trained embedding with SageMaker, Bedrock and Hugging Face
+# LoRA fine-tuning a pre-trained embedding with SageMaker and Hugging Face

 In [introduction](https://mnemlaghi.github.io/cloud-embeddings/), we gathered some historical perspective and highlighted the importance of word embeddings in our current era.
 [In part one](https://mnemlaghi.github.io/cloud-embeddings/part-one-evaluate) we selected and evaluated some embeddings.